aj-staton/robotics/project2/README.txt

 --------------------
--CSCE 274 Project 1-
+-CSCE 274 Project -
 --------------------
-The primary goal of the first project was to draw an N-sided polygon (for all valid values of N).
+The primary goal of the first project was to ...

 All work was completed by Robert Carff, Miles Ziemer, and Austin Staton for this assignment.
 The teaching assistant,